This chicken cordon bleu casserole with rice recreates the classic flavors you love in an easy one-skillet meal!

 - Chicken Enchilada Casserole – Big Mexican flavors in a simple casserole.

 Chicken Cordon Bleu Casserole with Rice

 - 10.5 ounce can condensed cream of chicken soup

 - 1 cup uncooked rice

 - Toss cubed chicken in garlic, onion, and paprika seasoning until evenly coated.

-- Add butter to saute pan on medium high heat and add cubed ham.
-Sear ham until the exterior is brown and then remove from pan.
+- Add butter to saute pan over medium high heat and add cubed ham.
+Sear ham until the exterior is brown and then remove from pan.*

 - Add white wine to the skillet and deglaze, then add cheese, cream of chicken, and rice.
 Stir until melted, and blended together.
 Add chicken and ham into the skillet and mix to combine.

 - Cover saute pan with lid and place in oven, preheated to 375 degrees, for 35 minutes or until chicken is cooked through and rice is tender.